slycrel/MinecraftUpdater/README.md

 # fork details
 I've forked this to modify launching minecraft from my init.d script I already set up, used at boot of my server machine and now also for updating the server.
-The script is as follows:
+Mostly for my reference in case I have to re-set this up again...  the script is as follows:
 ```
 $> cat /etc/init.d/minecraft
 #!/bin/bash